realJustinLee/markdown_resume/README.md

 - Scrum Lead of `OBS Metadata Layer 1` team
 - Scrum Lead of `OSA Fortress` team
 - Released 2 US patents and 2 Chinese patents.
-- Developed a dumping algorithm and sped up the ECS DT write performance by 15%.
+- Developed a dumping algorithm and sped up the ECS/OBS DT write performance by 15%.
 - Developed a storage data structure that saved the storage space by 5% and sped up the object serialization efficiency by 7%.
-- Provide high-efficiency Java code to the Elastic Cloud Storage System (ECS) and Object Storage (OBS).
+- Provide high-efficiency `Java` code to the Elastic Cloud Storage System (ECS) and Object Storage (OBS).
 - Provide ECS and OBS development support to various financial institutions worldwide (e.g., Morgan Stanley, Citibank, RBC, etc.)
 - Dedicate to JVM Optimization, Distributed Cloud Storage, and High-concurrency Java development.
-- Participated in the transformation of VMware-based ECS to k8s-based OBS.
+- Participated in the transformation of `VMware`-based ECS to `Kubernetes`-based OBS.
 - Participated in the development of an automatic diagnosis and repair framework for the DT module called DT Automation.
-- Participated in the integration of qTest and existing test automation framework.
+- Participated in the integration of `qTest` and existing test automation framework.
 - Publications
   1. Patent `US 18065569`: Data Read Method, Data Update Method, Electronic Device, and Program Product
   1. Patent `US 18065574`: Method, Electronic Device, and Computer Program for Data Processing